What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

 Please note: online screening tools are not diagnostic instruments.
 Consider sharing your results with a doctor or a licensed therapist who can give you a full assessment.

-A few treatments are available for specific phobias like thanatophobia, such as CBT, exposure therapy, and relaxation techniques.
-Based on your diagnosis and symptoms, your doctor or therapist will advise which treatment or combination of treatments is most suitable for you.
+A few treatment options are available for specific phobias like thanatophobia, such as psychotherapy, exposure therapy, and relaxation techniques.
+Based on your diagnosis and symptoms of death anxiety, your doctor or therapist will advise which treatment or combination of treatments is most suitable for you.

-If there is another underlying mental health condition linked to your death anxiety, then they may recommend other appropriate treatments for that.
+If there is another underlying mental health condition linked to your thanatophobia, then they may recommend other appropriate treatments for that.

 Talking therapy